OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 We use two formats to store the data:

-* netcdf files - the current defacto file for working with array-oriented scientific data from climate research.
+* [netCDF files](https://www.unidata.ucar.edu/software/netcdf/) - the current defacto file for working with array-oriented scientific data from climate research.
 Although it is not necessary to understand the netCDF library in its entirety, Unidata does provide a well documented [netcdf python interface](https://unidata.github.io/netcdf4-python/).
 This documentation describes useful aspects of how netCDF defines common terms such as groups, dimensions, variables, and attributes.